10usb/assembler/howto.md

 ```

 ### throw
-The throw is a globaly supported instrcuctions but it's usefullness it only within macro's.
+The throw is a globaly supported instruction but it's only usefull within macro's.
 To check if values of arguments are of the correct type, within range or a global counter is below a certain  value.

 ## Variables
 To not have often used number scatterd around the code variables can be defined.
 A variable can be in `global`, `local` and `const` scope.
 Variables in the global and const scope can be accesed from any where.
 Local scope variables can only be accessed in the current scope as the name implies.
 Variables don't have to be declared with the scope in front of it.
 Within a macro context it will result into a local variable.
 When declared in the global context its default scope is global.
 Local variables declared in the global context can only be access from within that context and is only shared to included files not imported files.